MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 The suggestions are based on user intent and past searches made by the user and others.

-When the user selects a suggestion from the drop-down list, you can use it to search the web using one of [Bing Search APIs](../../bing-web-search/bing-api-comparison.md) or you can send the user to Bing's search results page for the query.
+When the user selects a suggestion from the drop-down list, you can use it to search the web using one of the [Bing Search APIs](../../bing-web-search/bing-api-comparison.md) or send the user to Bing's search results page for the query.

 ## Sending a request